 products we are building at SIMP.

-Iris is a UI Designer at Onyx Point, Inc. She is currently
+Iris is a UX/UI Designer at Onyx Point, LLC.
+She is currently

 At Onyx Point, our engineers focus on Security, System